Critical Path Drag calculator

 Figure 1: Our baseline schedule with four activities.
 The activities A, B, C, and D have durations of 3, 5, 2 and 4 days respectively.
 There are finish-start constraints between A → B as well as B → C, and a start-start constraint between B → C. The highlighted precedence relationships in the chart are active for the current schedule.
 The project start date is set to 2024-01-01.
 Activities can only be dragged to new start dates if there's no precedence relationship that would be violated by such a change.

 Drag is a powerful tool for project managers.
-It allows us to understand the impact of individual tasks on the overall project duration.
-By understanding drag, we can identify tasks that, if sped up, can reduce the overall duration of the project.
+It allows us to understand the impact of individual activities on the overall project duration.
+By understanding drag, we can identify activities that, if sped up, can reduce the overall duration of the project.
 The way we recommend using drag is as follows:

 1. Evaluate the drag values of the activities in your schedule using the calculator above